SAP-samples/event-mesh-client-nodejs-samples/xb-msg-amqp-v100-doc/README.md

 * [Introduction to AMQP 1.0](https://de.slideshare.net/ClemensVasters/amqp-10-introduction)
 * [Node: Backpressuring in Streams](https://nodejs.org/en/docs/guides/backpressuring-in-streams/)

+## Support
+This project is _'as-is'_ with no support, no changes being made. + You are welcome to make changes to improve it but we are not available for questions or support of any kind.

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the _SAP SAMPLE CODE LICENSE AGREEMENT, v1.0-071618_ except as noted otherwise in the [LICENSE file](../LICENSE.txt).